contactsmriti/face_recognitionAttendenceSystem/README.md

 # face_recognitionAttendenceSystem

-(I have added obama and biden images too in datset of images so that user can cross check face recognition without doing any extra effort)
+(I have added obama and biden images too in datset of images so that user can cross check face recognition without doing any extra effort as these image can be found easily in internet)
-(user can also add their one clear front image for face recognition)
+(user can also add their one clear front image in image folder for face recognition)

 # I used windows machine while working on this project